asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 That was when we took notice, that depending on where you use the `$ref` keyword, it is subject to different behavior.

 This was something that, I especially, did not realize up until this point.
-In AsyncAPI Reference Object, is following [JSON Reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03), and for our Schema Object something different...
+AsyncAPI Reference Object is following [JSON Reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03), and for our Schema Object something different...

 By default, `$ref` in the Schema Object, is inherited by [JSON Schema Draft 7](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01), described in [section 8](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01#section-8).